ckormanyos/extended_complex/README.md

 ## Continuous Integration

-Continuous integration runs on Ubuntu and MacOS with both GCC/clang.
+Continuous integration runs on Ubuntu and MacOS with both GCC/clang and also runs on Windows with MSVC.
+GCC's run-time [sanitizers](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) are also used in CI in order to help assure dynamic quality.
 CI uses the develop branch of modular-boost, when needed, for multiprecision types.
-GCC's run-time
-[sanitizers](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)
-are also used in CI in order to help assure dynamic quality.

 ## References